M0ngi/GL3-TP-ASP.NET-MVC/README.md

 * List all persons in person_info table
 * Search for a person by `first_name` or `country`

+Make sure to configure the path for the database file before building.

 ## Routes

 * `Person/{Id}`: Show person with ID